 This stroller accommodates two children with one sitting on the seat of the stroller in front and the other can sit on the rear padded jump seat or standing on the platform.

 Double stroller reviews stated that it’s most popular for parents who have kids who are spaced a few years apart.
 Your younger child can sit in the regular stroller seat.
 But for your older kid who has discovered the wonders of independence.
 You can have him step into the rear part to stand, so he can easily get down if he wants to check out something he sees and sit if he gets tired and just wants to take a rest.

 5. Umbrella Double Strollers

 This type of stroller features an upside-down J-shaped handle that’s similar to that of an umbrella; hence its name.

-As per double stroller reviews, this product is ideal parents who are on-the-go and travel often as its features come in handy when you are gate-checking at the airport or train station.
-It’s also ideal among older children as it’s quick, light and easy to use.
+As per double stroller reviews, this product is ideal for parents who are on the go and travel often as its features come in handy when you are gate-checking at the airport or train station.
+It’s also ideal among older children as it’s quick, light, and easy to use.

 6. Double Jogging Strollers